jointakahe/deployment-examples/fly.io/README.md

-# takahe on Fly.io
+# takahē on Fly.io

-Here's a short tutorial to get [Takahe](https://jointakahe.org) running on [Fly.io](https://fly.io).
+Here's a short tutorial to get [Takahē](https://jointakahe.org) running on [Fly.io](https://fly.io).
-It's intentionally a very basic setup both in terms of the Fly.io configuration as well as the Takahe installation, but should get things going.
+It's intentionally a very basic setup both in terms of the Fly.io configuration as well as the Takahē installation, but should get things going.

 As far as I understand Fly.io pricing, the minimal version of this should even run within the free tier.